vaibhav-bansal/easy-preview/README.md

 # Easy Preview

-A web tool to preview any URL (Figma prototypes, localhost, production sites) in specific device viewports, with shareable links that preserve the viewport settings.
+A web tool to preview any URL (Figma prototypes, localhost, production sites) in specific device viewports, with shareable links that preserve the viewport settings

 ## Quick Start